Jisan-mia/css-flexbox/README.md

       background-color: #E72D41;
    }
    ```
 ### I know you got your expected output at the same time now you understand what's happening on the code.
-If not then read again.
+If not then try reading it carefully again.